PhoenixTales/phoenix-docs/mechanics/multiplayer.md

 ### Scenarios

-Apart from the entire gameworld, as being used in the Story and in Freeplay, there are also separated multiplayer levels, which we call *Scenarios*, that can be selected in a level selection menu.
+Apart from the entire gameworld, as being used in the Story and in Freeplay, there are also separated multiplayer levels, which we call *Scenarios*.

+In form of these Scenarios, similar to the Short stories, we can use multiplayer maps to expand the storytelling.

+The Scenarios can be selected in a level selection menu.
 Each level appears under its specific name and either a screen or a short video (as in the 0.64 main menu), with tags below that tell which multiplayer mode(s) the level can be played in.

 There are six multiplayer modes (apart from Freeplay and Story):